dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ## With Dependency Injection, Of Course!

-This is how the consumer can orchestrate the provider.
-Dependency injection is a concept where you inject dependencies from outside using a contract as the data type or constructor.
+This is how the consumer can orchestrate the provider. ==Dependency injection is a concept where you inject dependencies from outside using a contract as the data type or constructor==.
 For example, instead of calling the provider object directly inside the consumer like this:

-> I'm just using a function approach here to make it easier to read.

 ``` go
 func UpdateUser() error {